The HyperTexts

 William Blake proposed a new form of warfare: a "mental fight" against the Satanic mills of what what Dwight D. Eisenhower would later call the "military-industrial complex."
 His poem "Jerusalem" was later set to music, becoming a hymn and anthem.
 As a matter of fact, it's one of my mother's favorite hymns; when she found it missing from the hymnal she kept at home, she hand-wrote it on the inside of the back cover, from memory.
 That's a testament to the enduring power of William Blake's words.

 Along with Michelangelo and Dante Gabriel Rossetti, William Blake is one of the few great artists who were also major poets.
 (Examples of his protest art appear below.)
 But Blake ranks higher than either Michelangelo or Rossetti as a poet, so he deserves strong consideration as the most important poet/artist of all time.
 Furthermore, when his influence on modern-day poets, artists, songwriters, filmmakers, novelists, graphic novelists, peace activists and child advocates is considered, a strong case can be made for calling Blake the most important poet and artist of all time.
 After all, he was the first genius to turn poetry and art into ideological weapons to be raised defiantly against the establishment, making him a prime mover in the arena of social change.
-Blake was the Thomas Jefferson and George Washington of counter-culture, anti-establishment poetry and art.
+Blake was both the Thomas Jefferson and the George Washington of counter-culture, anti-establishment poetry and art.
 He was also a poetic James Dean, the original "Rebel with a Cause."
 And Blake was also a major influence on pro-peace, anti-war singer-songwriters like Bob Dylan, John Lennon, Joan Baez, Joni Mitchell and Bruce Springsteen.

 Blake was a student of the Bible, but a fierce critic of the black-robed priests of Orthodoxy who nailed THOU SHALT NOT signs above his garden of love and earthly delights, condemning human beings to "hell" in the name of God.
 But today it seems that Blake has been vindicated.
 The Bible published by the Roman Catholic Church, the NABRE (New American Bible Revised Edition), doesn't contain a single mention of the word "hell."
 The HCSB (Holman Christian Standard Bible), published by the famously conservative and literal Southern Baptist Convention, barely mentions "hell."
 If this interests you, please read why "hell" is vanishing from the Bible.
 If you are interested in the subject of biblical inerrancy, please read is the Bible infallible?

 Blake's love and compassion for children are evident in his wonderfully touching "Cradle Song."
-His empathy for children led him to write some of the most moving, world-transforming protest poems of all time, after he saw small children being forced to work long, hard, dangerous, grueling hours in mines and factories, and as chimney sweeps:
+His empathy for children led him to write some of the most moving, world-transforming protest poems of all time, after he saw small orphaned children being forced to work long, hard, dangerous, grueling hours in mines and factories, and as chimney sweeps:

 Songs of Innocence: The Chimney Sweeper